MOElkateb9/MOElkateb9/README.md

 <p align="left">
-A data analytics engineer with proven skills in data engineering, business intelligence, data analysis and visualisation. seeking to apply my technical abilities and experience to create data-driven solutions and insights for complex business problems
+A data analytics engineer with proven skills in  business intelligence, data analysis and visualisation. seeking to apply my technical abilities and experience to create data-driven solutions and insights for complex business problems
 </p>